From Left to Right:

 The Imperial Russian Flag*

-In 1812 Imperial Russia established a colony on the Sonoma County Coast from Bodega Bay north to their Fort Ross.
-They made no attempt to expand nor did they contest Spain's claim to the area.
+In 1812 Imperial Russia established a colony on the Sonoma County Coast from Bodega Bay north to Fort Ross.
+They did not attempt to expand or contest Spain's claim to the area.
 They voluntarily withdrew in 1842.